-&lt;sup>23 Section 389D(1) of the Act refers to 'a person acting for the prosecution' and 'the legal practitioner representing the accused'.
+29 Criminal Procedure Act 2009 s 389D(1) refers to 'a person acting for the prosecution' and 'the legal practitioner representing the accused'.
 This Guide makes it clear that counsel briefed for the hearing at which the witness is to be questioned are required to attend, which for this purpose, includes police prosecutors.